AndyRae/omop-lite/README.md

 ## Bring Your Own Vocabularies

 You can provide your own data for loading into the tables by placing your CSV files in the `vocabs/` directory.
-This directory should contain CSV files named according to the vocab tables (DRUG_STRENGTH.csv, CONCEPT.csv, etc.).
+This should contain `.csv` files matching the vocab tables (`DRUG_STRENGTH.csv`, `CONCEPT.csv`, etc.).

 ## Setup Script